Fiserv/AccessOne/docs/AM/Authorization.md

 # Authorization

+Generates a bearer token which is valid for 24 hours.
-Used to receive the bearer token by send AM API password converted in SHA256 format.
-This token is valid for 24 hours.
+Receive the bearer token by send AM API password converted in SHA256 format.